Michigan Welfare Rights Organization, et al. v. Trump and Trump Campaign

 The defendants filed a motion to transfer the case from the U.S. District Court for the District of Columbia to the Eastern District of Michigan, where certain of the Plaintiffs reside.
 Plaintiffs filed an opposition to transfer, arguing that the at issue-conspiracy was directed in and from DC, where both Defendants Trump and the RNC were located and engaged in relevant conduct, and the case does not implicate claims or conduct that occurred, or witnesses that are located, exclusively or even primarily, in the Eastern District of Michigan.
 Defendants also filed a motion to dismiss the amended complaint.
 We are currently awaiting decisions on both motions.

-In December 2022, a federal court ruled in favor of LDF and its clients in Michigan Welfare Rights Organization, et. al. v.
-Donald J. Trump, et. al., LDF and co-counsel Jenner & Block represent the NAACP and the Michigan Welfare Rights Organization in this case.
+In November 2022, a federal court ruled in favor of LDF and its clients in Michigan Welfare Rights Organization, et. al. v.
+Donald J. Trump, et. al.

-The Court’s ruling will allow LDF and co-counsel to proceed with filing a second amended complaint on behalf of the Plaintiffs.
+Per the Court’s ruling, LDF and co-counsel filed their Second Amended Complaint on November 28, 2022 on behalf of the Plaintiffs.
 The Complaint alleges that former President Trump sought to prevent the counting and certification of legally cast ballots in an effort to overturn the will of the voters and ensure that then-President Trump remained in office despite losing the 2020 election.
 The Complaint further alleges that there is a substantial risk that President Trump, and the other Defendants, will engage in similar election subversion measures in the future, in violation of Plaintiffs’ federal civil rights.

 Shares